flomadner/CCL1/diary.md

 20.1: made the fee walking sprites and implemented them in the game, replacing the skeleton template ones.
 Also implemented my main screen.

+21.1: implemented the animations in the gameover screen and the start screen.